-A. Reliance Eagleford Upstream Holding LP (the "Partnership", "LP") was formed as a Texas limited liability partnership on 17 June 2010, in the United States.
+- A. Reliance Eagleford Upstream Holding LP (the "Partnership", "LP") was formed as a Texas limited liability partnership on 17 June 2010, in the United States.
 The principal office of the LP is situated at 2000 W. Sam Houston Parkway S, Houston, Texas 77042.
-The LP is engaged in the business of exploration and production of natural resources, primarily oil and gas from minerals properties, and related businesses.
-The LP is composed of two partner companies listed in the table below.
-The LP's ultimate parent is Reliance Industries Limited, an Indian listed Company ("Ultimate Holding Company").
+The LP is engaged in the business of exploration and production of natural resources, primarily oil and gas from minerals properties, and related businesses. - B. On 20 July 2020, vide a Contribution Agreement, Reliance Eagleford Upstream LLC ('REULLC') contributed all of it's rights, title and interest in the Partnership to Reliance Marcellus LLC ('RMLLC'), as a result of which, RMLLC has become the limited partner in the Partnership with effect from that date.
+Accordingly, the LP is composed of two partner companies listed in the table below.

-Company Country of Incorporation U Principle Business Activities Reliance Eagleford Upstream LLC USA 99.999 Exploration and production of oil and gas Reliance Eagleford Upstream GP LLC USA 0.001 Exploration and production of oil and gas
+Company Country of Percentage Principle Business Activities Incorporation Ownership Reliance Eagleford Upstream LLC (up to 19 July 2020) USA 99.99% Exploration and production of oil and gas Reliance Marcellus LLC (effective 20 July 2020) USA 99.99% Exploration and production of oil and gas Reliance Eagleford Upstream GP LLC USA 0.01% Exploration and production of oil and gas

-- B. Reliance Eagleford Upstream LLC and Reliance Eagleford Upstream GP LLC are, respectively, the limited partner and general partner.
-Reliance Holding USA Inc. is the holding company of the limited partner and general partner (the "Holding Company"). - C. On 23 June 2010, the LP executed definitive agreements to enter into a joint venture with Pioneer Natural Resources USA, Inc. (Pioneer) under which the LP acquired a 45% interest in Pioneer's core Eagle Ford Shale acreage position in two separate transactions for a total of \$264 million in cash and \$1.05 billion of drilling carry obligations.
+- C. RMLLC and Reliance Eagleford Upstream GP LLC are, respectively, the limited partner and general partner.
+RMLLC is the holding company of the general partner.
+The LP's ultimate parent is Reliance Industries Limited, an Indian listed Company ("Ultimate Holding Company"). - D. On 23 June 2010, the LP executed definitive agreements to enter into a joint venture with Pioneer Natural Resources USA, Inc. (Pioneer) under which the LP acquired a 45% interest in Pioneer's core Eagle Ford Shale acreage position in two separate transactions for a total of \$264 million in cash and \$1.05 billion of drilling carry obligations.
 The drilling carry obligation provided for 75% of the other joint venture partners' capital costs over an anticipated six-year development program.
 In addition, the LP was to fund its share of the development plan.
 During 2012, the LP fully met its \$1.05 billion drilling carry commitment.
 Pioneer and Newpek LLC, Pioneer's then-current partner in Eagle Ford Shale, simultaneously conveyed 45% of their respective interests in the Eagle Ford Shale to the LP.
 The LP became a partner in 262,683 net acres, with 46.354% participating interest.
 In December 2012, the LP fully met its \$1.05 billion drilling carry commitment.